Some people are just unlucky. They’ve secured their place in history, not through life, but through remarkable, horrifying, or strange deaths.

-Rasputin then requested madeira wine, drinking 3 glasses which were also poisoned and still somehow was unaffected.
+Rasputin then requested Madeira wine, drinking 3 glasses that were also poisoned and was still somehow unaffected.

 At this point, it seems Prince Yusupo had had enough of Rasputin’s refusal to die.
 So, he shot him – which usually does the trick.

 Satisfied the assassination attempt had finally succeeded, the gang set to making it look as though Rasputin had returned home; disguising one of their own as him and traveling to his abode.
 They later returned to Yusupo’s palace to deal with the body.

 When returning to the basement, Rasputin reportedly leaped up, attacking Yusupo, who ran for the stairs with Rasputin in pursuit.

 Finally, for the last time that night, Rasputin was shot, this time three times, collapsing in a snowbank, death finally claiming him.

 A hell of a lot of work for one murder.

 Who was Aescheylus?